shenfe/function-sandbox/README.md

 # function-sandbox

-Make a sandbox for a function, blocking global variables.
+Make a sandbox for a function, blocking outer-scoped variables and dangerious operations such as `eval`, `new Function()`.

 ## Input/Output